Manhattan Broadcasting Listed by akira Ransomware Group

 Manhattan Broadcasting Company is a leading source of local and regional news, sports, weather, and entertainment in Northeast Kansas, engaging over 100,000 listeners weekly.
 We will upload of corporate data soon.
 Employee personal informatics, contracts, lots of pictur es and other files.

-On May 6, 2026, the Akira ransomware group added Manhattan Broadcasting Company to its public leak site, confirming that it had exfiltrated internal corporate files from the Northeast Kansas media organization that reaches more than 100,000 weekly listeners.
+On May 6, 2026, the Akira ransomware group added Manhattan Broadcasting Company to its public leak site, claiming that it had exfiltrated internal corporate files from the Northeast Kansas media organization that reaches more than 100,000 weekly listeners.

 Available reporting describes the incident as a ransomware attack in which attackers gained access to the broadcaster’s network, encrypted systems, and removed a volume of internal data.
 The group posted a notice stating it would soon upload employee personal information, contracts, numerous pictures, and other files.
 Public reporting indicates the exact number of individuals whose records were taken remains unknown.
 The leak site entry itself serves as verification that exfiltration occurred; no independent third-party count of exposed records has been published.